 Women’s Fellowship Thrift Store

-Our thrift store continues to thrive as our customer base increases each week.
-We are open every Wednesday from 10am – 2pm.
-All proceeds go to local charities in the community.
+Our Thrift Store hours are every Wednesday, from 10am – 2pm.
+Come by and check out the latest inventory.
 For more info or to schedule a pickup of your household items or clothing, please email email@example.com or call Kiki Rycraft at 895-4165.
 Mahalo for everyone’s support!